sm-projects/sm-shell/README.md

 3. Redirect STDIN and STDOUT for the new processes by using < and >
 4. Place commands in the background with an & at the end of the command line
 5. Repeat a previously issued command by typing !number
+6. Provide output in colors

+### Notes
+1. Look into using [ncurses](https://www.gnu.org/software/ncurses/) library for writing to terminal in color.
 [](https://brennan.io/2016/11/14/kernel-dev-ep3/)
 [Implementing a Shell](https://www.gnu.org/software/libc/manual/html_node/Implementing-a-Shell.html#Implementing-a-Shell)